Other Australian States and Overseas

 The State Library, on its Family History page lists guides to countries and regions, general subject guides and guides to collections and services.
 This page will greatly benefit the genealogist and will give the beginner many ideas about how to start to research a family tree and how to broaden the area of their search.
 As well, the Family History Subject Specialists offer tours for beginners of the Genealogy Centre and the Battye Library on the first Wednesday of each month from February to November.
 A range of family history workshops is also available throughout the year.

 Much of the State Library’s open access genealogy collection is located on the first floor near the microfilm reading area.
 Microfilm and microfiche sources are housed in labelled drawers.
-Also in this area is the Genealogy Centre, where volunteers from the Western Australian Genealogical Society are on duty from Tuesday to Thursday 9.30am to 1.00pm to assist readers in tracing their family history.
+The Genealogy Centre is located on the 3rd floor.
+Volunteers from the Western Australian Genealogical Society are on duty from Tuesday to Thursday 9.30am to 1.00pm to assist readers in tracing their family history.
 A range of books, CD-ROM databases and other material of use to genealogists is available on shelving in this area.